HashmatShadab/Robustness-of-Volumetric-Medical-Segmentation-Models/README.md

 ## 🛡️ Robustness against Transfer-Based Black-Box Attacks

-After generating adversarial examples using the above scripts, the transferability of adversarial examples can be reported by evaluating them on any other model trained on the same dataset.
+After generating adversarial examples using a surrogate model, the transferability of adversarial examples can be reported by evaluating them on unseen target models trained on the same dataset.
-To evaluate any model on the adversarial examples, run the following script:
+To evaluate any target model on the adversarial examples, run the following script:

 ```python
 # Transferability on BTCV adversarial examples